DV

 Strategy & risk

 VT tracks FTSE Global All Cap Index with an international approach, while VXUS tracks FTSE Global All Cap ex US Index with an international approach.
-Beta is 0.98 for VT and 0.92 for VXUS, indicating VXUS is less volatile relative to the market.
+Beta is 0.98 for VT and 0.92 for VXUS, making VXUS the less volatile of the two by this measure.

 VT beta0.98